 Ohio University is located within Athens City school district which has a 1% school district tax.
-The school district applies to residents of the school district and a non-resident of the school district should maybe require to file a SD-100 Ohio school district return to indicate nonresident status.
-If school district tax was withheld from you pay it will be indicated on the bottom line of form W-2 box 19 and the bottom line of box 20 will indicate the four digit school district numeric code.
+The school district applies to residents of the school district.
+A nonresident of the school district may be required to file a SD-100 Ohio school district return to indicate nonresident status.
+If school district tax was withheld from your pay, it will be indicated on the bottom line of form W-2 box 19 and the bottom line of box 20 will indicate the four digit school district numeric code.

 Tax Return Deadlines